Here are some cheap ways to improve your waterfowl camo this season.

 First off, carefully mask off the areas that you don't want to get painted and then start with a lighter base coat.
 Whenever painting any kind of pattern with spray paint, you want to start light and work your way darker.
 It won't look right if you start the other way around.
 Trust me, I know from experience!

-In the video above, this guy uses rubber bands around the length of the shotgun int order to get a grass or reed-like pattern.
+In the video above, this guy uses rubber bands around the length of the shotgun in order to get a grass or reed-like pattern.
 It doesn't get much simpler than that.
+The end result is something that looks similar to Mossy Oak Shadow Grass Blades or Realtree Max-5, but without the huge price tag.

 But you can also get a bit more elaborate.
 If you're feeling creative, try making your own stencils using cardboard or construction paper.